 6 listings

-Tucked just behind Piccadilly Circus, Denman Street holds a quiet but meaningful place in the story of central London.
-Named after Thomas Denman, a respected 19th-century physician and father to Lord Denman, a former Lord Chief Justice, the street reflects the era’s habit of honouring figures tied to British public life.
+Tucked just behind Piccadilly Circus, Denman Street holds a quiet place in the story of central London.
+It was named after Thomas Denman, a respected 19th-century physician and father to Lord Denman, a former Lord Chief Justice.
+That kind of naming, honouring figures tied to British public life, was very much of its time.

-Though short in length, Denman Street has played host to the pulse of Soho’s creative and social energy for over a century.
-Today, visitors will find a mix of hospitality and leisure businesses, with the standout being the Piccadilly Theatre, a historic venue dating back to 1928 that still draws large crowds for West End shows.
-Just a few doors down, diners enjoy casual spots offering global flavours that reflect Soho’s multicultural charm.
+The street is short, but it has sat near Soho's creative and social energy for over a century.
+Today it leans towards hospitality and leisure.
+The standout is the Piccadilly Theatre, a historic venue dating to 1928 that still draws big crowds for West End shows.
+A few doors down, casual spots serve global flavours that fit Soho's mixed character.